by Tea Master Daniela Cubelic

 Here's the science behind what I’ve done:

-The key ingredient is Chocolate Hug tea, a herbal blend which contains lavender, cocoa, mint, chamomile, anise & red clover.
+The key ingredient is Chocolate Hug tea, a herbal blend that contains lavender, cocoa, mint, chamomile, anise & red clover.
 There’s additional cocoa in the cupcakes as well—not only does it make a tasty cupcake, but cocoa may boost endorphins, the brain’s natural opiates.

 To make this cupcake, you’ll brew a tea concentrate by using a high proportion of tea, in a smaller than usual quantity of water.
 Several of the ingredients in Chocolate Hug tea have been associated with calming, uplifting & mood-boosting benefits.
 After steeping, you pulverize the tea leaves in a blender with oat milk.